in2code-de/powermail/Documentation/FAQ/Readme.md

 If a mail could not be sent this message is coming up.
 You can turn on logs to see what's happening here (look at the documentation part for logging and debugging)

+## Disclaimer or OptIn links are confirmed but email receiver didn't click on any link

+Some Microsoft email servers have activated a spam recognition method, which try to follow every link in a mail to identify if the target may be evil before the receiver can catch some malware.
+Problem here is, that if the link to disclaim or to confirm a double optin is clicked by the automatism of the email server, the mail was just disclaimed/confirmed.

+Possible solutions at the moment

+* The email server admin could turn of the "spam recognition" function
+* Disable disclaimer links or don't use double optin in powermail
+* You or your agency can develop a middleware in TYPO3 to catch those server requests before powermail
+* You or your agency can develop an individual disclaimer function.
+E.g. the link in the mail redirects to a page where a button "really disclaim" is shown

 ## Can I attach files to any mail?